Until Then: Act Three

 Mark and Nicole both retain their memories after a series of resets.
 Louise suggests that their interactions are the source of the fluctuations.
-After another reset, the two try to avoid each other, but a coincidental meeting at the hospital sends them into a distorted reality.
-Noticing that a hotspot disappears whenever they come into eye contact inside one, they travel to different hotspots and repeat the cycle.
+Following another reset, they attempt to avoid each other, but a chance meeting at the hospital pulls them into a distorted reality.
+Noticing that a hotspot disappears whenever they make eye contact within it, they travel to different hotspots and repeat the process.

-For each cycle, Mark and Nicole experience parts of each other's childhood and Liamson falls into further chaos.
-In one cycle, they fail to maintain eye contact as Nicole runs in with Kate at the destroyed hometown.
-After multiple resets, Mark then wakes up in an evacuation center and is unable to find Nicole.
-The world slowly disappears around him, and both he and Nicole are left in a dark void.
+With each cycle, Mark and Nicole experience parts of each other's childhood and Liamson falls into further chaos.
+In one cycle, they fail to maintain eye contact when Nicole runs in with Kate at the destroyed hometown.
+After numerous resets, Mark awakens in an evacuation center, unable to find Nicole.
+The world gradually fades, leaving both of them alone in a dark void.

-They both watch moments of each other's life play out leading up to the disappearances of Jake and Mark's mother.
-Now in an otherworldly space, they are then greeted by the spirits of Jake and Mark's mother, in the form of two butterflies, revealing that each lifetime was an attempt at giving them a better life after their disappearances, but in each one, they still had not stopped looking for them.
-As Jake and Mark's mother's spirits pass on, Mark and Nicole see each other again, and they both learn to let go and say goodbye.
+They witness pivotal moments from each other’s lives leading up to Jake’s and Mark’s mother’s disappearances.
+In an otherworldly space, they are greeted by Jake and Mark’s mother, appearing as two butterflies.
+The spirits explain that each timeline was an attempt to give them better lives after their disappearances, but in every one, they continued searching for them.
+As the spirits pass on, Mark and Nicole reunite, finally learning to let go and say goodbye.

-The Ruling is undone, and they both live their lives separately and normally, with no recollection of each other.
-The game ends with a shot of Mark and Nicole arriving in the Tadhana Café with their separate dates, with the two butterflies observing through the window and then flying onward to the sky.
-A post-credits scene occurs, where Mark visits his mother's grave at the cemetery, and he and his father come to terms with her death.
+The Ruling is undone, and they live separate ordinary lives with no memory of each other.
+The game ends with Mark and Nicole arriving at Tadhana Café with their respective dates, while the two butterflies watch from outside before flying away.
+In a post-credits scene, Mark visits his mother's grave, and he and his father come to terms with her death.